|Professor Walker’s CV|

 Richard Walker’s research covers a broad range of fields in human geography.
 Walker is well known for his work in economic geography, especially The Capitalist Imperative: Territory, Technology and Industrial Growth (Blackwell, 1989), one of the most cited books in the field.
 His work as an urban geographer stretches from a dissertation and early articles on suburbanization through essays on the urban landscape to recent debates over the origins of cities and global urbanization.
 He began his career writing about environmental issues and came back to the subject with his definitive history of the conservation and environmental justice in Northern California, The Country in the City: The Greening of the San Francisco Bay Area (University of Washington Press, 2007).

 Professor Walker is a widely recognized expert on California, a major economic, political and cultural hearth of world capitalism.
 He has explored the state’s economic development, natural resources, racial conflict and political upheavals.
 He has published a history of the state’s astonishing agricultural system, The Conquest of Bread: 150 Years of Agribusiness in California (New Press, 2004) and an Atlas of California: Facing the Challenges of a New Era (University of California Press, 2013).
-He is currently at work on a new book about the San Francisco Bay area, City at Bay.
+A new book on the San Francisco Bay area is in press: Pictures of a Gone City: Tech and the Dark Side of Prosperity in the San Francisco Bay Area.

 An enduring thread of Professor Walker’s thought is the logic of capitalism as an economic, political and social system, and its geographical evolution.
 Works in this vein stretch from early writing on value and rent theory through The New Social Economy: Reworking the Division of Labor (Blackwell, 1992) to recent articles on the financial crisis and Great Recession of the 2000s.

-109) The city and economic geography: then and now.
+110) Economic Geography, Then and Now.
 In: Heather Merrill and Lisa Hoffman, eds.
 Spaces of Danger: Culture and Power in the Everyday.
 Athens, GA: University of Georgia Press. pp. 135-151. (on Allan Pred’s early work in urban economic geography)

 106) The Presidio forest.
 Commentary for SECA 2012 Art Awards, San Francisco Museum of Modern Art.
 October 15. http://blog.sfmoma.org/2013/10/seca-2012-richard-walker/